pratik-g5/crave-cart/README.md

-# CraveCart - a food orderiung web app..
+# CraveCart - a food ordering web app..

-- This project contains a list of restaurants from where food can be ordered
+- This project contains the list of restaurants from where food can be ordered